 Diagnostic Exams & Teeth Cleaning

 Dental X-rays are beneficial in finding cavities.
 A panorex X-ray, or panoramic X-ray, provides a full view of the upper and lower jaws, teeth, temporomandibular (TM) joints, and sinuses.
-A panorex X-ray shows more of a patient’s oral cavity than a traditional X-ray can.
+This panorex X-ray shows more of a patient’s oral cavity than a traditional X-ray can.

-A panorex X-ray can be used to reveal cysts, tumors, bone irregularities, wisdom teeth and more.
+X-rays can be used to reveal cysts, tumors, bone irregularities, wisdom teeth and more.
 And, unlike with a traditional X-ray, the mandibular nerve, which is the nerve going to the lower lip, is fully visualized with a panorex X-ray.
 The panorex X-ray can also sometimes be able to see calcifications of the carotid artery.

 The panorex X-ray machine makes a complete half circle from ear to ear, producing a complete two-dimensional representation of the entire oral cavity.
 This panoramic view is accomplished by rotating the X-ray film around the patient’s head for approximately twelve seconds.

 Less radiation is produced by a panorex X-ray than by a traditional X-ray, and the actual taking of the panorex X-ray is more comfortable for the patient.

 An intraoral camera is an advanced diagnostic tool that provides clear, detailed images of the teeth and mouth that a simple mirror examination cannot achieve.
 These devices have been used since the early 1990s, and are now found in up to half of all dental offices because of their many advantages.